pt-osda/dotnet-dependency-analyzer/README.md

       "description": "The names of all invalid licenses.
 Default value is an empty collection", "type": "array"
     },
-    "fail": {
-      "description": "Indicates if the build should fail in case a vulnerability is found.
-Default value is false", "type": "boolean"
-    },
     "api_cache_time": {
       "description": "Indicates, in seconds, the amount of time the cached results should be considered valid.
 If 0 (which is the default value), there are no restrictions on the lifetime of cached results", "type": "number"